The River Course at Blackwolf Run May be The Best at Kohler

-Of all the rounds of golf on my 2013 Golf Road Trip, the River Course at Blackwolf Run was arguably the one I was most excited for.
+Of all the rounds of golf I was playing on my Wisconsin/Michigan road trip, the River Course at Blackwolf Run was arguably the one I was most excited for.

 I feel like I’ve said that about many of the courses, but when every course you’re playing is rated highly, it gets tough not to be excited.